 - Documentation of a dental exam for all new students.

 - Documentation for proof of address (include two of the following documents):

 - A residential utility bill (gas or electric) in the resident’s name

-- Document on letterhead from federal, state, or city agency – including City Housing Authority or the Human Resources Administration – that states home address
+- Document on letterhead from federal, state, or city agency – including City Housing Authority or the Human Resources Administration – that states the home address

-- Official payroll documentation from an employer such as a form submitted for tax withholding purposes or a payroll receipt
+- Official payroll documentation from an employer, such as a form submitted for tax withholding purposes or a payroll receipt

 - An original lease agreement, deed, or mortgage statement for the residence